-FUNCTION SETTINGS COMMENTS 0 Reconstruction time for the first line 0: 6 seconds 1: 10 seconds When the sending terminal is controlled by a computer, there may be a delay in receiving page data after the local machine accepts set-up data and sends CFR.
+FUNCTION SETTINGS COMMENTS 0 Reconstruction time for the first line 0: 6 sec.
+1: 10 sec.
+When the sending terminal is controlled by a computer, there may be a delay in receiving page data after the local machine accepts set-up data and sends CFR.
 If this occurs, set this bit to 1 to give the sending machine more time to send data.
-1 Substitute reception file forwarding (FAX240 only) 0: Normal operation 1: Forward all files Set this bit to 1 if the printer is out of order.
-The machine will forward all files to the Forwarding terminal.
-2 ECM transmission/reception (FAX240 only) 0: Enabled 1: Disabled Set this bit to 1 when you want to switch off ECM.
-3 PSTN/PBX dial tone and busy tone detection 0: Enabled 1: Disabled Set this bit to 1 when you wish to disable tone detection.
+1 Substitute reception file forwarding (FAX250 only) 0: Normal operation 1: Forward all files Set this bit to 1 if the printer is out of order.
+The machine will forward all files to the Forwarding terminal.(Do not change this setting for RF03.)
+2 Not used 3 PSTN/PABX dial tone and busy tone detection 0: Enabled 1: Disabled Set this bit to 1 when you wish to disable tone detection.
 4 Closed network in reception 0: Disabled 1: Enabled Set these bits to 1 to switch on Closed Network.
 With Closed Network, communication will not go 5 Closed network in transmission 0: Disabled 1: Enabled ahead if the ID code of the other terminal does not match the ID code of this terminal.
 The ID code has to be programmed with function 16 before switching on these bits.
 This feature may not be reliable when communicating with another maker's machine.
 6 Remote read/write request 0: Always enabled 1: User selectable 0: RDS is always enabled.
 The user cannot switch it off.
 1: If a technician or RDS operator sets this to 1 after installation, the user can select either "ON for 24 hours" or "OFF".
 7 Communication parameter display and line monitoring after handshaking 0: Disabled 1: Enabled This is a fault-finding aid.
 If this bit is set to 1, the LCD shows the key parameters (see below) and the speaker is enabled during message transmission and reception.
 This should be normally disabled because it cancels the CSI/TSI (RTI) display for the user.